Online Application | Frequently Asked Questions | Graduate Financial Aid

 Admission to the graduate programs are selective.
 Students are expected to have had substantial undergraduate work in the history of art.
 A minimum of 12 term credit hours of undergraduate art history above the survey level or equivalent is required before a student may begin to accumulate hours for graduate credit.
 Students who have been admitted without adequate undergraduate preparation will be expected to take the requisite number of undergraduate hours before or during their first term at SMU.

 The applicant should have a reading knowledge of at least one language other than English.
-Applicants must take the GRE or, in the case of non-U.S. citizens who are residents outside the U.S., have a previous degree from an English-speaking university.
-An interview with the art history graduate adviser is desirable.
+Applicants must take the GRE for consideration but may petition this requirement if undergraduate enrollment concluded more than five years prior to the time of application.
+Additionally, non-U.S. citizens who are residents outside the U.S. must take the TOEFL (iBT is preferred) and achieve a minimum overall score of 80 with minimums in each section of 20.
+The TOEFL requirement may be waived only if the candidate has a previous degree from an English-speaking university or has completed an undergraduate degree from an accredited institution in the U.S. An interview with the art history graduate adviser is desirable.

 Outstanding students are awarded tuition grants and teaching/research assistantships.
 These awards are based on merit.
 Students accepting the offer of a scholarship may not decline the accompanying assistantship.
 In addition, the division has funds available so that graduate students may travel to conduct research on their thesis topic.

 Application for admission with consideration for scholarship and financial aid for the fall term must be filed in full by January 1st.
 Apply online here.

 Deadline and Application Fee